nicvagn/NicLink/README.md

 - see the python requirements.txt for external python requirements
 - see "## requirements" below for further C++ and system req's
 - get all the required submodules with
       $ git submodule update --init --recursive
-      $ git submodule update --recursive --remote

 - once you have the build environment ready, run updateNicLink.sh to compile and prepare the C++ EasyLinkSDK code.
 - only tested on gnu/linux with a chessnut air.